codebytes/codebytes.github.io/_posts/2023-12-03-containerizing-dotnet.md

 ![.NET]({{ site.url }}{{ site.baseurl }}/assets/images/dotnet-logo.png)

-# Containerizing .NET: Part 1 - A Guide to Dockerizing .NET Applications
+# Containerizing .NET: Part 1 - A Guide to Containerizing .NET Applications

 > This article is part of C# Advent 2023.
 For more articles in the series by other authors, visit [https://www.csadvent.christmas/](https://www.csadvent.christmas/).